 3. Take Appropriate Preventive Action

 The next step is the planned prevention.
 If a bed bug infestation is ignored for long, it becomes more difficult to eliminate these pests because of their ability to harbor in hard-to-reach areas and how quickly they breed and spread.
 Sealing the areas that are prone to infestation is important.
 For instance, use sealedmattresses and pillow casements.
 If your hotel is prone to bed bug infestations, it is important to consider partnering with professional bed bug exterminators.

 4. Employ Effective Elimination Methods

 When it comes to bed bug extermination, vacuuming, freezing and steam heat are some of the most effective treatments.
-All the headboards, seams and other potential hiding places should be carefully vacuumed.
+All the headboards, seams, and other potential hiding places should be carefully vacuumed.
 Bed bugs generally hide within 5 feet of the bed.
-Once done, check all the vacuum brushes to ensure that no pests are caught in the roller and place the vacuum bag in a securely sealed bag before disposing of.
+Once done, check all the vacuum brushes to ensure that no pests are caught in the roller and place the vacuum bag in a securely sealed bag before disposing of it.

 Freezing the bedding, pillow, and bed covers in extreme cold for 48 to 72 hours can help eliminate these pests.
 Professional bed bug exterminators use carbon dioxide under pressure to immediately eliminate bed bugs and their eggs.
 Steam heating is another effective method.
 Remove all the infected bedding items and covers and send them for a steam wash.
 This not only helps you get rid of the bed bugs, but their larvae, pupa, and other small bugs also are eliminated.